Mathics3/Mathics3-development-guide/docs/extending/developing-code/extending/documentation-markup.rst

 ``1 + 2`` is shown as an example in the ``Plus`` documentation section.
 When this code is run, ``3`` is the expected output.

-In testing, ``make doctest`` is run, this example code is run and checked against the output.
+In testing, ``make doctest`` is run, and this example code is run and checked against the output.
 If the two do not match, a test failure is recorded.